 Compare this to G Adventures’ Galápagos expeditions and you’ll see that you’re saving at least $1,000 on even their cheapest tour!

-Lonely Planet South America on a shoestring has lots of tips on how to visit the Galápagos on a budget.
+Lonely Planet Ecuador & the Galapagos Islands also offers tips on how to visit the Galápagos on a budget.